-Another hallmark of Meltzer’s work is her ability to connect community with interactive components.
+Teaching is integral to Meltzer’s art practice.
 To build community and provide an intense creative experience, she conducts collaborative crochet workshops where students must work closely together to grow a sculpture.
-During the exhibition of Tikkun Olam – Mending the Social Fabric, participants will mend tears in a metaphorically unraveling social fabric (a giant parachute).
-Before the pandemic, members of the community participated in Sewing Bees to help make the installation.
-Sewing Bees will resume when safe.
+During Tikkun Olam – Mending the Social Fabric her teaching skills will help visitors mend the parachute, the symbolic social fabric.